uwedeportivo/Kindi/README.md

 If this approach generates some interest I will try continue and refine it.
 Here are some ideas:

 * Support for users with more than one machine.
 This is easy, Kindi needs to learn to deal with more than one certificate for a given Gmail address.
-* Make it more unixy.
-Support stdin and stdout as file inputs/outputs.
-More refined error handling.
-Polish.
 * Provide a GUI.
 A local web app is probably best with a native launcher providing chrome and dock icon.
 Kindi could run as a local web server and OAuth flow would be nicer.